microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/Microsoft.Graph.CloudCommunications.md

 Read-only.

 ### [Get-MgCommunicationOnlineMeetingRegistration](Get-MgCommunicationOnlineMeetingRegistration.md)
-Get the externalMeetingRegistration details associated with an onlineMeeting.
+Get the meetingRegistration details associated with an onlineMeeting on behalf of the organizer.

 ### [Get-MgCommunicationOnlineMeetingRegistrationCustomQuestion](Get-MgCommunicationOnlineMeetingRegistrationCustomQuestion.md)
 Custom registration questions.